hannsadrian/PublicTransportCMD/README.md

 # 🚍 VVO Commandline tools

-This is a very simple implementation of [dvbjs](https://github.com/kiliankoe/dvbjs) made by [kiliankoe](https://github.com/kiliankoe) for the commandline
+This is a very simple implementation of [dvbjs](https://github.com/kiliankoe/dvbjs) for the commandline

 ## Installation